 Do I have to be drug free to be in your programs?

 Yes you need to be free from alcohol and illegal drugs to participate in our programs.

 Participants of the Sober Driver Program and REVERSED courses must not be under the influence of drugs or alcohol when attending the session.
 Participants will be breathalized before the course and will be excluded if they have a postive reading.

-What if I am on methadone?
+What if I am on methadone or buprenorphine?

 I live outside the ACT can I join one of the programs?